Deep Visual Odometry with Events and Frames: Methodology

-Next, RAMP-VO computes camera motion by estimating corrections $\Delta_{li}\in\mathbb{R}^2$ for each projected patch $\mathbf{P}'_{li}$, as well as importance values $\sigma_{li}\in\mathbb{R}^{2\times 2}$ through a series of blocks involving a correlation lookup, 1D Convolution, Soft Aggregation, Transition Block and Factor Head.
-Since these operations are out of the scope of the current work, we summarize them with the following relation
+Next, RAMP-VO computes camera motion by estimating 2D corrections $\boldsymbol{\Delta}_{li}\in\mathbb{R}^2$ for each projected patch $\mathbf{P'}^l_{ji}$, as well as importance values $\sigma_{li}\in\mathbb{R}^{2\times 2}$ through a series of blocks involving a correlation lookup, 1D Convolution, Soft Aggregation, Transition Block and Factor Head.
+These steps extract the features of each patch in frame $j$ from $\vec{m}_j$ and compare them with those obtained by cropping $\vec{m}_i$ with the reprojection of the patch in frame $i$, together with additional context features $\vec{c}_i$.
+Since these operations, described in \cite{dpvo}, are out of the scope of the current work, we summarize them with the \emph{update operator} $F$ in Fig. \ref{fig:Overview}: